experience on our website. If you continue, we'll assume that you are happy to receive

 We're rebuilding the railway at Reading to provide for more trains, fewer delays and a better station

-Reading is one of the busiest parts of country’s rail network and its complicated track layout constricts the number of trains that can run.
-We’re changing the track layout and building new platforms and entrances at the station to decongest the railway and improve passengers' journeys.
+The network around Reading is one of the busiest in the country and the complicated track layout restricts the number of trains that can run.
+We’re changing the track layout and building new platforms and entrances at the station to remove congestion in the area and improve your journeys.

 We’re building five new platforms at Reading station and a new passenger footbridge with escalators and lifts providing step-free access to all platforms.